 Grand Treasurer

 Sec.
+26. Grand Treasurer Duties and Authority

-26. The Grand Treasurer shall receive all moneys from the Grand Secretary, giving him a receipt therefore, and shall deposit the same in the name of the Grand Chapter in such bank or depository as the Grand Chapter shall designate, and the same shall be withdrawn there from only by the check of the Grand Treasurer attached to a draft on him signed by the Grand High Priest and countersigned by the Grand Secretary; he shall keep full and accurate accounts of his transactions in an appropriate book, which shall be the property of the Grand Chapter and subject to its order; he shall make a written report at the annual convocation, and oftener if required, of all money received and paid out by him subsequent to the previous report.
+The Grand Treasurer shall receive all moneys from the Grand Secretary, giving him a receipt therefore, and shall deposit the same in the name of the Grand Chapter in such bank or depository as the Grand Chapter shall designate, and the same shall be withdrawn there from only by the check of the Grand Treasurer attached to a draft on him signed by the Grand High Priest and countersigned by the Grand Secretary.

+The Grand Treasurer shall keep full and accurate accounts of his transactions in an appropriate book, which shall be the property of the Grand Chapter and subject to its order;.

+The Grand Treasurer shall make a written report at the annual convocation, and oftener if required, of all money received and paid out by him subsequent to the previous report.

 Sec.
 27. The Grand Treasurer, previous to assuming the duties of his office, shall give bond, with a responsible bonding company as surety, in such sum as the Grand Chapter shall prescribe, for the faithful performance of his duties, which bond shall be deposited with the Trustees.
 He shall receive an honorarium in an amount to be determined by the Grand Chapter upon the recommendation of the Committee on Accounts.